-Before you actually perform the installation, please see Appendix C for more details about Linux specific installation issues.
+Before you actually perform the installation, please see Appendix C for more details about Solaris specific installation issues.

-Once started, the setup wizard will guide you through all the necessary setup steps.
+Once started, the Setup wizard will guide you through all the necessary setup steps.
 During this process, you will be queried for the target folder into which LISTSERV Maestro shall be installed.

-You will also be asked which of the three components shall be installed on the current server.
+You will also be asked which kind of setup you want to perform: